 Directions

-- Prepare the potatoes: Peel and slice the potatoes thinly, aiming for about 1/8 inch in thickness.
+- Prepare the potatoes: Peel and slice the potatoes thin, about ⅛ inch thick.

-- Sauté onions and garlic: In a skillet, melt the butter over medium heat.
-Add the chopped onion and minced garlic, cooking until fragrant, about 3-4 minutes.
+- Sauté onion and garlic: Melt butter in a skillet over medium heat.
+Add onion and garlic, cook till soft about 3–4 minutes.

-- Stir in the flour, cooking for 1-2 minutes to create a roux.
+- Stir in flour, cook 1–2 minutes to make a roux.

-- Gradually whisk in the milk, stirring continuously until the mixture is smooth and creamy.
+- Slowly whisk in the milk till it’s smooth and creamy.

-- In a greased baking dish, start with a layer of sliced potatoes.
+- Grease a baking dish, put a layer of potato slices.

 - Bake:

-- Cover the dish with foil and bake in the preheated oven for 45 minutes.
+- Cover dish with foil, bake 45 minutes.

 Tips for Success

-- Prevent browning by placing sliced potatoes in cold water until ready to use.
+- Put sliced potatoes in cold water if you’re not ready to use them, to prevent browning.

 Common Mistakes to Avoid